Two Simple Questions for Al Gore

 A statement like that, which echoes much of what State Secretary John Kerry says, is very serious indeed, so perhaps Al Gore should answer a couple of basic questions.

 Some points first.
 CO2 in the atmosphere is portrayed in proportions that distort it in the same way a picture of an ant under a microscope would distort its size in relation to the environment around it.

 A pretty intimidating creature.

-Next, CO2 has no linkage with the globe temperature in the geological time scale, nor in recent times (as the Pacific started to cool, so did temperatures), as plainly seen in the charts below.
+Next, CO2 has no linkage to the globe temperature in the geological time scale or in recent times (as the Pacific started to cool, so did temperatures), as plainly seen in the charts below.

 The CO2 graphics are on a scale similar to showing an ant under a microscope and then claiming these monster creatures are taking over earth.
 The correct scale of CO2, since it is measured in parts per million, is to show it on a scale from zero to a million instead of the way it is portrayed most commonly, which makes it look like increases can take over the world.
 It is 400 parts per million total and increases 1.8 parts per million a year.
 Since it is impossible to create a chart like that in millions, and CO2 would not show up anyway because its contribution is so small, I will try to be more realistic.
 It looks more like the following chart in relation to the total atmosphere.
 In this case, I will use the graphic of CO2 as a percentage of the atmosphere (.04%).

 Another way of putting it: Here is Beaver Stadium at Penn.
 State filled to capacity with 107,000 people.